melaniesigrid/studio_ghibli/README.md

 # Studio Ghibli Films

-> A web application that uses the Studio Ghibli API to provide an index of films.
+> A web application that uses [the Studio Ghibli API](https://ghibliapi.herokuapp.com/#) to provide an index of their films and details so you can choose your favorite to watch.
 You can click on each card to get more details!
-Made according to design guidelines by [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29)
+Made according to design guidelines by [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29).

 ![screenshot](./ghibli_screenshot.gif)